Second Beach Dog Rules & Seasonal Hours for 2025

 This shoreline is ideal for birdwatching.
 It is home to the piping plovers and seagulls.
 The powdery and soft sand is perfect for sunbathing and beach walking with your pets.
 Many amenities are available, including picnic areas with grills, changing stations, shower stations, etc. Surfers can enjoy the surf end of the beach with big waves.

-The nearby attractions beachgoers can visit with their dogs include Albro Woods, Middletown Valley Park, and Paradise Valley Park.
-This beach is a quiet and cozy beach for families to enjoy.
-There are rentals available for umbrellas, chairs, and surfboards.
+Nearby attractions for beachgoers and their dogs include Albro Woods, Middletown Valley Park, and Paradise Valley Park.
+This quiet and cozy beach is perfect for families.
+Umbrellas, chairs, and surfboards can be rented.
 The second Beach Family campground is a short distance away.

 - Things To Do: Swimming, surfing